A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Introduction

+The purpose of this paper is to establish the existence of traveling wave solutions for the following reaction-diffusion system:

-where partial derivatives short notation is used: $w_t=\partial w/\partial t$ and $w_{xx}=\partial^2 w/\partial x^2$.
-In~\eqref{difusion}, $x\in \mathds [-L,L]$ is the spatial variable and the characteristic length of the predator-prey interaction domain is assumed to be such that $L\to\infty$ as this sort of solutions are known to arise in systems as~\eqref{difusion} (see e.g.~\cite{VBrena,dolnik,lewisli}); $t>0$ remains the temporal independent variable, and diffusion rates $D_1,D_2>0$ correspond to population mobilities which are a measure of the spatial dispersion efficiency of prey and predators, respectively~\cite{mathbio1}.
+where short notation is used for partial derivatives: $w_t=\partial w/\partial t$ and $w_{xx}=\partial^2 w/\partial x^2$.
+In~\eqref{difusion}, $u=u(x,t)$ and $v=v(x,t)$ are the unknown variables as functions of the spatial variable $x\in [-L,L]$ and time $t>0$.
+The characteristic length of the state variables interaction domain is assumed to be such that $L\to\infty$ as traveling waves solutions are known to arise in systems as~\eqref{difusion} (see e.g.~\cite{VBrena,twpredatorprey3,lewisli,dolnik}); diffusion rates $D_1,D_2>0$ correspond to mobilities which are a measure of the spatial dispersion efficiency of $u$ and $v$, respectively~\cite{mathbio1}.